mathieubrd/ami-factory/README.md

 ## AWS Services

 ### CodeBuild
-CodeBuild is responsible of building the SCAP content in a Docker container.
+CodeBuild is responsible of building the SCAP content and the hardening AMI in a Docker container.
+CodeBuild does the following steps:
-It retreives the SCAP content from the CodeCommit repository.
+- Retreives the SCAP content from the CodeCommit repository.
-It uploads the built packaged and the human-readable hardening guides to a S3 bucket.
+- Uploads the built packaged and the human-readable hardening guides to a S3 bucket.
+- Launch Packer that builds the hardening AMI by using the previous built SCAP package.

 ### CodePipeline
 Defines the automation pipeline that is responsible of executing the compliance checks, remediation scripts, building the hardened AMI, etc.
 It relies on AWS Lambda functions to provision EC2 instances, execute scripts, etc.

-### Lambda
-Once the SCAP content is built, CodePipeline triggers a Lambda that will build the hardened AMI.
-The Lambda runs an EC2 instance, executes the SCAP content, and build a new AMI.

 ## Limitations and improvements
 - Only support for RHEL8.